 Ending a YouTube Live Broadcast

-After clicking Finish we’ll present you with a message confirming your broadcast has ended, and offer several options for your next steps.
+After clicking Finish we’ll present you with a message confirming your broadcast has ended, and offer options for your next steps.

 On YouTube, your Live broadcast is now a video on your channel.